 Typically, the temperature control and other environmental needs of a data center are so complex that they rely on a combination of direct cooling and indirect cooling.

-In direct cooling, cooling systems directly cool the air that is used in the data center.
+In direct cooling, air cooling systems directly cool the air that is used in the data center.
 The most common approach for direct cooling is evaporative cooling.

 Evaporative cooling works by running hot air through evaporative media.
 Evaporative media is similar in concept to a sponge – it absorbs and holds water.
 Evaporative media lets air pass through, and as the hot air contacts the water in the media, the water evaporates.
-Evaporating water takes energy from the air, which cools the air.
+Evaporating chilled water takes energy from the air, which cools the air.

 Direct evaporative cooling offers many benefits: